-We minimise work-related fatalities, injuries, ill-health and adverse effects on the environment, and we reduce health and safety risks so that they are as low as reasonably practicable (ALARP).
-(August 2014)
+We minimise work-related fatalities, injuries, ill-health and adverse effects on the environment, and we reduce health and safety risks so that they are as low as reasonably practicable (ALARP) and tolerable.
+(April 2020)

 Purpose

 This document is an introduction to system safety management concepts, terms and activities.
 It is intended to allow MOD and contractor personnel to understand quickly how safety issues affect them.